ParaToolsInc/salt-dev/README.md

 This repository defines and deploys the containers used for [SALT] continuous integration (CI) and local development.

+LLVM/Clang patches needed by [SALT] for minimal LLVM/Clang builds are shared between this repository and [SALT] using a [git submodule].
+The patches are stored here: https://github.com/ParaToolsInc/salt-llvm-patches

 ## Building the development container for local use

 First, BuildKit, caching and intelligent layer creation and ordering have been employed